Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 Now that the classifier itself is almost ready, an important consideration now is the amount of training data to use for testing the classifier.

-After ensuring that atleast 100 review comments for each classification are present in our labeled data set, I experimented with different numbers of review comments to see what gave the best results.
+After ensuring that atleast 100 review comments for most of the classification are present in our labeled data set, I experimented with different numbers of review comments to see what gave the best results.
 2000 review comments seemed to give a good enough accuracy for our purposes.
 We will therefore dedicate 80% of our 2000 GitHub review comments data to the training set, which we will use to train our SVM classifier.
 The remaining 20% of the data will be dedicated to the test set, which we will use to test the performance of the developed classifier.

 ```python